Sweet Potato Casserole

 How to Make Sweet Potato Casserole

-- Prepare Sweet Potatoes – First, you will want to clean and peel the sweet potatoes.
-Then place them in a pot of cold water and simmer for about 15 minutes or until tender.
+Clean and peel the sweet potatoes, and dice into 1 inch cubes.
+Then place them in a pot of cold water and bring to a boil.
+Simmer for about 15 minutes or until tender.

-- Mash Potatoes – Drain off the water and place sweet potatoes in a large bowl.
+Drain off the water and place the cooked sweet potatoes in a large bowl.
 I recommend mashing with a potato masher, but in a pinch you can use an electric mixer.

-- Mix Filling – Add the brown sugar, butter, salt, cinnamon, vanilla and half the pecans to mashed sweet potatoes and combine.
+Add the brown sugar, butter, salt, cinnamon, vanilla and half of the pecans to the mashed sweet potatoes and combine.

-- Assemble – Spray a 1 quart baking dish with non-stick spray and then place mashed sweet potatoes in the baking dish.
-Sprinkle on remaining chopped pecans then top with marshmallows.
+Spray a 1 quart baking dish with non-stick spray and then place mashed sweet potato mixture in the baking dish.
+Sprinkle on the remaining chopped pecans then top with marshmallows.

-- Bake – Place baking dish in preheated oven at 375 degrees F and bake for 25 minutes or until warmed through and marshmallows are golden brown.
+Place the baking dish in a preheated oven at 375 degrees Fahrenheit and bake for 25 minutes or until warmed through and marshmallows are golden brown.

-When you make the casserole in advance I recommend leaving the marshmallows off of it.
+Cook the potatoes as directed and mix the filling together.
+Then spread it out into the casserole dish, but leave off the marshmallows.
 Cover it tightly with plastic wrap and store it in the refrigerator until ready to use.

-Instead of marshmallows some of you might prefer the streusel topping.
-Here’s how to make that instead!
+Absolutely!
+Instead of marshmallows, some of you might prefer the streusel pecan topping.
+Here’s how to make that instead:

 - 3/4 c. packed brown sugar